Health Care Homes Sustainability Roadmap

 Learning

-The Health Care Homes Learning Collaborative, established under Minnesota Statutes in 2008, provides Health Care Home team members, patients, and organizations that provide health care and community-based services, a structured and collaborative way to improve the quality of their services by learning and sharing experiences.
-Activities support implementation and ongoing development of the HCH care delivery model, provide learning resources and support, and allow for networking opportunities and peer sharing among HCHs and partners.
+The Health Care Homes (HCH) Learning Collaborative, established under Minnesota Statutes in 2008, provides certified HCH team members, patients, health care systems, and community-based organizations a structured and collaborative way to improve the quality of their services through shared learning experiences.
+Activities support implementation and ongoing development of the HCH care delivery model, provide learning resources, and allow for networking opportunities and peer sharing among certified HCH and partners.

-In addition to resources available through the MDH Health Care Homes programs, primary care providers can leverage educational opportunities from state and national organizations working toward the same goals of sustaining a strong primary care foundation, care coordination and collaboration, and improved quality, experience, and value of care.
-See the resources noted below for learning opportunities in the form of published papers, reports, webinars and more.
+In addition to resources from the MDH Health Care Homes programs, primary care providers can utilize educational opportunities from state and national organizations with the same goals of sustaining a strong primary care foundation, effective care coordination, and improved quality, experience, and value of care.
+Explore the resources below for learning opportunities including published papers, reports, webinars and more.

 Strategies

-- Learning Days - annual conference that brings together hundreds of health care providers, public health professionals, and community partners from throughout Minnesota to exchange information, advance health equity and build relationships.
+- Attend Learning Days, the HCH annual conference that brings together hundreds of health care providers, public health professionals, and community partners from throughout Minnesota to share expertise, discuss evidence-informed practices, and build relationships.

-- e-learning - the MDH Learning Center is a gateway to free, on-demand, CEU eligible online courses designed for Health Care Homes stakeholders at all levels of nursing.
+- Register within the MDH Learning Center, a gateway to free, on-demand, CEU eligible online courses designed for HCH care team members at all levels.

-- Education and outreach - subscribe to the online LEARN Bulletin to receive notification of upcoming learning opportunities and resources.
-Health Care Homes News and Announcements
+- Subscribe to the LEARN Bulletin to receive updates on upcoming learning opportunities and resources.
+LEARN: Collaborative Learning for the Future of Health

 Resources